stefpeschel/NetCoMi/readme.md

     ##      75%
     ## 0.337099

-### Single network with Pearson correlation as association measure
+### Network with Pearson correlation as association measure

 Let’s construct another network using Pearson’s correlation coefficient as association measure.
 The input is now a `phyloseq` object.